 Henry and Sarah Sato

-Nearly four decades ago, Henry and Sarah Sato, two longtime members of Makiki Christian Church, Honolulu, were moved by a vision to create a new church in a relatively “unchurched” area: Hawaii Kai.
-Aided by Makiki Christian Church Senior Pastor Ted Ogoshi, a group from the Makiki congregation began to prayerfully identify the focus such an endeavor.
+Four decades ago, Henry and Sarah Sato, two longtime members of Makiki Christian Church, Honolulu, were moved by a vision to create a new church in a relatively “unchurched” area: Hawaii Kai.
+Aided by Makiki Christian Church Senior Pastor Ted Ogoshi, a group from the Makiki congregation began to prayerfully identify the focus for such an endeavor.

 In 1983, the Makiki Christian Church Council enthusiastically agreed to support the Satos’ dream by providing an organizing pastor, Rev. Phil Mark, and financial assistance over a five-year time period.